Imabari Castle

 Imabari Castle (今治城, Imabari-jō) is a Japanese castle in Imabari, Ehime, Japan.
-It was the center of Imabari Domain under the Edo Period Tokugawa shogunate and was ruled by a branch of the HisamatsuーMatsudaira clan through most of its history.
+It was the center of Imabari Domain during the Edo Period Tokugawa shogunate and was ruled by a branch of the Hisamatsu-Matsudaira clan for most of its history.

 This castle is well known as one of the three Mizujiro, or "Castles on the sea", in Japan, along with Takamatsu Castle in Kagawa Prefecture and Nakatsu Castle in Ōita Prefecture.

 History

 Imabari Castle is located in the center of the city of Imabari and faces the Seto Inland Sea, which forms part of its defenses.
-The area of Imabari is in the center of ancient Iyo Province and strategic as the connection point between Shikoku and Honshu through the narrow channels of the Geiyo Islands.
+The area of Imabari is situated in the center of ancient Iyo Province and is strategically located as the connection point between Shikoku and Honshu through the narrow channels of the Geiyo Islands.
 During the Heian period, the area was a stronghold of Sumitomo no Fujiwara, who rebelled against the authority of the Emperor in Kyoto, and afterwards was dominated by the Murakami clan, a maritime clan who engaged in shipping or as pilots for vessels through the complex channels and rocky straits, but who also occasionally acted as pirates or as the mercenary naval force for a powerful warlord.
-In the Sengoku period, the owed fealty to the Mōri clan, contributing greatly to them Battle of Miyajima, but their military activities were suppressed by Toyotomi Hideyoshi.
+During the Sengoku period, the Murakami clan owed fealty to the Mōri clan, to whom they provided aid at the Battle of Miyajima, but their military activities were suppressed by Toyotomi Hideyoshi.
 After the Battle of Sekigahara, Tokugawa Ieyasu installed his general Tōdō Takatora as daimyō of the 200,000 koku Imabari Domain.
 Tōdō was expected to control the narrows in the Seto Inland Sea and to offset Fukushima Masanori, whom Toyotomi Hideyoshi had installed in Hiroshima Castle on the opposite side of the Seto Inland Sea.
-Tōdō first resided at Kokufu Castle located on the top of Mount Karako, several kilometer from Imabari, but due to its inconvenient location and restricted geography, he decided to build a new castle and castle town on the coast.
+Tōdō first resided at Kokufu Castle located on the top of Mount Karako, several kilometers from Imabari.
+However, due to its inconvenient location and restricted geography, he decided to build a new castle and castle town on the coast.
 Tōdō was also known as an excellent castle designer, and constructed both Uwajima Castle and Ōzu Castle.
 The new Imabari Castle was completed in 1608, six years after construction began.